 Autumn Scardina filed a civil lawsuit against Jack on June 5, 2019.
 In July 2019, ADF attorneys filed a motion to dismiss this lawsuit and asked the court to bring an end to this harassment of Jack.

 On April 9, 2020 a district court heard arguments on that motion.
 A few weeks later, the court entered an order allowing part of the lawsuit to move forward.
 The case eventually went to trial on March 22, 2021.
 And on June 16, the court ruled that Jack can be punished for declining to design cakes that violate his beliefs.
 But neither ADF nor Jack is backing down.
 We will appeal this decision.

 Jack Phillips runs his shop in a suburb just outside of Denver, Colorado, where Autumn Scardina is an attorney.

-Why: No American should be punished and threatened with financial ruin for living and working consistently with their beliefs
+Why: No American should be punished for living and working consistently with their beliefs

 We live in a country where freedom of speech and religious liberty are protected.
 While we may disagree on certain issues, we should all be free to live and work according to our beliefs.
 Jack Phillips, just like every creative professional, has the right to decline to use his artistic abilities to express messages or celebrate events he disagrees with.